Port of Call Naples, Pompeii & Sorrento

-Castel Nuovo – Medieval fortress near the port with 5 towers & a Renaissance triumphal arch, plus an art museum & chapel.
+Castel Nuovo – Medieval fortress near the port with 5 towers and a Renaissance triumphal arch, plus an art museum & chapel.

 Anton Dohrn Zoological Station – Interesting 19th-century aquarium featuring local marine life including sea horses, squids & sea turtles.

-Cameo Factory de Paola – Naples is famous for its cameos and this factory is only blocks from the port.
+Cameo Factory de Paola – The city of Naples is famous for its cameos and de Paola is one of the oldest being in business since 1932 and is only blocks from the port entrance.

 Via Annibale Caccavello 67/69, Incrocio Via Tito Angelini 20 – 80129 Naples